-Fighting a cold can be tough, but Matzo Ball Soup and Kleenex can make it easier.
+Fighting a cold can be tough, but homemade classic Matzo Ball Soup can make it easier.

-My second rule for colds is matzo ball soup.
-My Jewish mother-in-law called matzo ball soup Jewish penicillin and she was the one who taught me how to make the soup.
-She swore that matzo ball soup could cure any cold and after years of eating this soup when sick, I have to agree.
+My Jewish mother-in-law called matzo ball soup Jewish penicillin, and she was the one who taught me how to make the soup.
+She swore that matzo ball soup could cure any cold.
+After decades of eating this soup when sick, I have to agree.

 Matzo meal can be found in most grocery stores and it’s basically squares of matzo ground up.